 y = Σ (w * input) + b

-The biases are a constant, that are not influenced by the previous layer and guarantee that even when all the inputs are zeros there will still be an activation in the neuron.
+The biases are a constant, that are not influenced by the previous layer and guarantee that even when all the inputs are zeros there will still be one activation in the neuron.

-In the end, the training process is the result of a neural network always trying to multiple the input by a weight and sum it to a bias in order to produce a result that is close to the observed output.
+In the end, the training process is the result of a neural network always trying to multiply the input by the weight and sum it to a bias in order to produce a result that is close to the observed output.

 Why does it work so well in the problem we tried to solve in the last article?
 Because our equation was all about multiplying 2 to our input and summing it to 3.
 Do you remember?